TheSoftwareDesignLab/Kraken/README.md

 # Use fake strings in tests

-Kraken offers a Fake string generator thanks to the Ruby gem [Faker](https://github.com/faker-ruby/faker), the list of supported faker types are listed as follows:
+Kraken offers a Fake string generator thanks to the NPM package [@faker-js/faker](https://github.com/faker-js/faker), the list of supported faker types are listed as follows:

 - Name
 - Number